 The videos for the first two singles from Fleetwood Mac's Mirage album both suffered from this, due in large part to the band's ongoing interpersonal issues:

 Simon Fields, who produced the "Hold Me" video, recalls it as "a fucking nightmare."
 "Four of them—I can't recall which four—couldn't be together in the same room for very long," says Steve Barron, the director.
-So, then, what better circumstances to spend two days in a sweltering corner of the Mojave Desert shooting a video where you have to play archeologists and painters in a complicated setup based on Rene Magritte paintings?
-Stevie Nicks, who threw a fit about wearing the red chiffon dress and having to drag a painting across the sand in matching platforms, recalls that Lindsey was still pissed at her not only for the usual reasons but because of her more recent affair with Mick Fleetwood, which Mick had gone and told Lindsey about.
+So, then, what better circumstances to spend two days in a sweltering corner of the Mojave Desert shooting a video where you have to play archeologists and painters in a complicated setup based on René Magritte paintings?
+Stevie Nicks, who threw a fit about wearing the red chiffon dress and having to drag a painting across the sand in matching platforms, recalls that Lindsey Buckingham was still pissed at her not only for the usual reasons but because of her more recent affair with Mick Fleetwood, which Mick had gone and told Lindsey about.
 Because Mick had then left Stevie for her best friend, the whole band was mad at him.
 Christine McVie was so upset with everyone else that she spent ten hours in her trailer, ostensibly putting her makeup on.
 Mick, in turn, "thought she was being a bitch; he wouldn't talk to her."
 John McVie was drunk, says Fields, and tried to punch him out at one point.
-It's no surprise that in the final video, where McVie seems to be the only one smiling, most of the band members appear only in single closeups, rarely together.
+It's no surprise that in the final video, most of the band members appear only in single closeups; Fleetwood and McVie are the only two who are seen together, and McVie is the only one seen smiling.

 When he was directing "Gypsy", at the time the most expensive video ever made, Russell Mulcahy, who wasn't familiar with the band's history, says he was constantly being taken aside and told not to pair certain people off because of their past and present romantic entanglements.
 "I got very confused, who was sleeping with whom."
 At one point, in the cafe scene, Stevie Nicks, who had to take time off from rehab to do the video, got paired off with Lindsey Buckingham, who she didn't want to be in the same room with at the time.
 "And he wasn't a very good dancer."
 It's pretty obvious, about two minutes in, how uncomfortable she is.